bazaarvoice/emodb/docs/_posts/2016-08-31-blobstore.md

     mechanism for iterating over a smaller defined slice of a table.
 In general, good practice is to create a table for every combination of data type and client, for example "photo:testcustomer".
 By convention, use colons `:` to separate fields in your table names.

-*   `audit` - required - An [O-Rison-encoded] (http://mjtemplate.org/examples/rison.html) map containing
+*   `audit` - required - An [O-Rison-encoded](https://github.com/Nanonid/rison) map containing
     information that can be used to trace changes to an object and debug applications that use EmoDB.
-    If your client is written in Java, you may use the [rison] (https://github.com/bazaarvoice/rison) project to implement the O-Rison encoding.
-For other languages, see http://mjtemplate.org/examples/rison.html.
+    If your client is written in Java, you may use the [rison](https://github.com/bazaarvoice/rison) project to implement the O-Rison encoding.
+For other languages, see [here](https://github.com/Nanonid/rison).
-    There are a few [pre-defined keys] (https://github.com/bazaarvoice/emodb/blob/master/common/api/src/main/java/com/bazaarvoice/emodb/common/api/Audit.java) in Audit.java that clients are encouraged to use.
+    There are a few [pre-defined keys](https://github.com/bazaarvoice/emodb/blob/master/common/api/src/main/java/com/bazaarvoice/emodb/common/api/Audit.java)
+    in Audit.java that clients are encouraged to use.
 You may pass an empty map of audit information (encoded as an empty string), but this is discouraged.
 After applying the O-Rison encoding, don't forget that, as with all url query parameters, the audit argument must be UTF-8 URI-encoded.
 There are no intrinsic limits on the size of the audit map, but in practice it is limited by the maximum length of the URL.
-*   `options` - required - An [O-Rison-encoded] (http://mjtemplate.org/examples/rison.html) map containing options
+*   `options` - required - An [O-Rison-encoded](https://github.com/Nanonid/rison) map containing options
     that affect the internal storage of documents in the table.
-For now, the only option is "placement" which must be "media_global:ugc".
+For now, the only option is "placement" which must be a valid blob placement.

-Placement Values:

-*   `media_global:ugc` - Use this placement for user generated media.

 Example: